The problem

 The testing method

-Measurements were done using Xstress G3 diffractometer with two type of detectors (Hamamatsu and Mythen).
+Measurements were done using Xstress G3 diffractometer with two types of detectors (Hamamatsu and MYTHEN2).
 Measurements were also carried out with Xstress DR45 that has 2D area detectors.
 A 3 mm collimator was used throughout the measurements.
 In the 1D detector measurements both tilt and rotation oscillations were used.
 Without them no diffraction data could be measured.
 With the 2D measurements only tilt oscillations were needed.

 The results

-2D detector raw data show notable discontinuity in the Debye-Scherrer diffraction ring (Fig.3) explaining the need for rotation and tilt oscillations in 1D detector measurements.
+2D detector raw data shows notable discontinuity in the Debye-Scherrer diffraction ring (Figure 3) explaining the need for rotation and tilt oscillations in 1D detector measurements.
 2D detector data is calculated by integrating the intensity along the diffraction ring and only tilt oscillation was needed to gather sufficient data.

-Total measurement time with 1D detectors was 1h 49 min.
-With Mythen detectors the exposure time could be reduced from 150 s to 30 s, but the total measurement time was reduced only by 35% because of all the necessary oscillation movements.
-DR45 with 2D detectors did the measurement in 3 minutes (Table 1).
+Total measurement time with 1D detectors was 1 hour 49 minutes.
+With MYTHEN2 detectors the exposure time could be reduced from 150 seconds to 30 seconds, but the total measurement time was reduced only by 35% because of all the necessary oscillation movements.
+Xstress DR45 with 2D detectors did the measurement in 3 minutes (Table 1).

 Instruments used for this application